Hack Squat Guide: The Ultimate Exercise Encyclopedia

 Hack Squat Guide: The Complete Exercise Encyclopedia

 Looking to add a new move to your workout routine?
-The hack squat is a great way to target your leg muscles, without taxing your core and back.
+The hack squat is a great way to target your leg muscles, without taxing your core (abdominal muscles) and back.
 If you have never heard of the hack squat, we’ll show you what the hack squat is, the pros and cons, and finally how to do it properly.
 Add the hack squat to any lower body workout as a great complement to squats and deadlifts.
 Pair it with three to five additional leg exercises and you’ll be sporting a stronger, leaner pair of legs in no time.

-Make sure that you’ve properly warmed up before you we dive into this exercise that can improve your lower body workout.
+Whether your goal is bodybuilding or powerlifting, this exercise can be a fantastic addition to your routine.
+That being said, make sure that you’ve properly warmed up before you we dive into this exercise that can improve your lower body workout.

-What is a Hack Squat?
+What is the Hack Squat?

 Image courtesy of Instagram (@tomplatz)